Safeguarding Policy

 Abuse can occur within many situations including the home, school and the sporting environment.
 Some individuals will actively seek employment or voluntary work with young people in order to harm them.
 A coach, instructor, teacher, official or volunteer will have regular contact with young people and be an important link in identifying cases where they need protection.
 All suspicious cases of poor practice should be reported following the guidelines in this document.

-When a child enters the club having been subjected to child abuse outside the sporting environment, sport can play a crucial role in improving the child’s self-esteem.
+When a child enters the provision having been subjected to child abuse outside the sporting environment, mentoring can play a crucial role in improving the child’s self-esteem.
 In such instances the club must work with the appropriate agencies to ensure the child receives the required support.

 Use of Photographic/Filming Equipment at Sporting Events

-Videoing as a coaching aid: there is no intention to prevent club coaches and teachers using video equipment as a legitimate coaching aid.
-However, performers and their parents/carers should be made aware that this is part of the coaching programme and give their permission, and such films should be stored safely.
+NB: Videoing as part of evidence collecting: there is no intention to prevent staff using video equipment as a legitimate reporting aid.
+However, performers and their parents/carers should be made aware that this is part of the mentoring and give their permission, and such films should be stored safely.

 Recruitment and Training of Staff and Volunteers